tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**Notable tournament placings** If you ever put ex-Forward Gaming in the cage with anyone else in the region (besides EG), they came out  But ya send 'em to a LAN against international opponents and it's all ♿♿♿NA DOTA COMING THROUGH♿♿♿
+**How did this roster happen?** If you ever put ex-Forward Gaming in the cage with anyone else in the region (besides EG), they came out  But ya send 'em to a LAN against international opponents and it's all ♿♿♿NA DOTA COMING THROUGH♿♿♿

 **How did they qualify?** After Valve finally confiscated NA's third slot to every major